bluelhf/ChatCat/README.md

     mute-notification: '&fYou are &cmuted&f for &c%s&f!
 Reason: &c%s'
     # Here, you can use %s to represent the remaining mute time.
     mute-notification-no-reason: '&fYou are &cmuted&f for &c%s&f!'
+  nick:
+    # Here, you can use %1$s to represent the player ('Your' if the player is the command sender, otherwise playername + 's), and %2$s to represent the new nick.
+    nick-set: '&a%s nick was set to &a"&f%s&a".'

 # This can be changed to represent a valid java.util.logging.Level log level to log more or less information.
 logLevelValue: INFO